directus-labs/guest-authoring/copy-this-template-directory/index.md

 something something

 ## Before You Start
-You will need a Directus project - check out quickstart guide if you don't already have one.
+You will need a Directus project - check out [quickstart guide](https://docs.directus.io/getting-started/quickstart) if you don't already have one.
 You will also need Google Account

-For this particular syncing project I have used simple scheme.
-Directus collection (_collection1_) have these fields:
+Directus collection (_collection1_ in this sample project) have these fields:

 _calendar_event_id_ - type text, where google calendar event id will be saved (automatically)